OctopyID/LaraPersonate/README.md

 ##### 3.2.2.2 Global Guard

-You can use Guard for all Impersonation actions by registering the guard with the `AppServiceProvider`.
+You can use Guard for all ImpersonateAuthorization actions by registering the guard with the `AppServiceProvider`.

 ```php
 public function boot() : void